hackclub/hackclub/workshops/weather_app/README.md

 });
 ```

 In the above function, the input of the user is stored in the `const Input`.
-After the user presses enter(whose keycode is `13`) we would send the value
+After the user presses enter(whose keycode is `13`) we will send the value
 to the new function `getWeather` which we will create to get the weather details from the API.

 Also, we store the date in a `const date` using the `moment.js` format mentioned in the docs.